-Do your part to safely dispose of expired prescriptions by participating in the Prescription Drug Take Back Day on Saturday, Oct.
-24.
+Do your part to safely dispose of prescriptions by participating in National Prescription Drug Take Back Day this Saturday, Oct.
+28.

 Not only does disposing of old prescriptions help keep medicines from getting into the wrong hands, but it also keeps toxic waste out of places it shouldn't be.
-A recent study shows 80% of U.S. streams contain small amounts of human medicines.
-Sewage systems cannot remove these medicines from water that is released into lakes, rivers or oceans.
+A recent study shows 80% of U.S. streams contain trace amounts of human medicines, which cannot be removed by sewage systems, meaning they will eventually be released into lakes, rivers and oceans.

 So how can you help?
-The organization has mapped out both permanent drug collection sites and pop-up Take Back Day dropoff sites.
-Click here to explore the map and find a 24/7 site near you, and check out these Oct.
+The organization has mapped out permanent drug collection sites across the state.
+Click here to explore the map and find a year-round site near you, and check out these Oct.
 28 events from 10 a.m. - 2 p.m.: